badger3000/okx-mcp-server/README.md

 3. "Compare the current prices of BTC-USDT and ETH-USDT."
 4. "Analyze the most recent 20 candlesticks for SOL-USDT with 1-minute intervals and display them in a table format."
 5. "Is the current price of BTC-USDT higher or lower than its 24-hour high?
 Visualize the price range."
+6. "Subscribe to live updates for Bitcoin price and tell me when it changes."
+7. "Show me the latest real-time data for Ethereum."
+8. "Monitor BTC-USDT in real-time and alert me if the price moves by more than 1% in either direction."

 ## Data Visualization Features